UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 cat script.sh
 ```

 How do we get the changes in `script-updates` into master?

 ## git merge

-With `git merge` we can appply all of the changes in one branch on another branch.
-Git will try to zip together all of the commits.
+With `git merge`, git will try to smash the state of all files in one commit with the state of the files in another commit.

+In terms of branches it will try to smash the state of the HEAD of one branch with the state of the HEAD in another branch.

 Let's try that with script-updates and master.

 First let's check what branch we are on using git status.